Azure-Samples/ms-identity-docs-code-powershell/device-code-flow/README.md

 ## About the code

 This PowerShell console application prompts the user to sign in via their device using a code provided by Microsoft Authentication Library (MSAL).
+Upon running the script, DeviceCodeHelper will poll the server to check for a successful authentication with the provided code.
 Upon successful authentication, the script then makes an HTTP GET request to the Microsoft Graph /me endpoint with the user's access token in the HTTP header.
 The response from the GET request is then displayed to the console.

 ## Reporting problems